MileHacker Logo

 • Finding strictly vegetarian or vegan food can be difficult.
 Many Chinese dishes, even vegetable ones, may use meat or fish broth or oil.

-• Clearly state "我吃素" (wǒ chīsù - I am vegetarian) or "不要肉,不要鱼" (bù yào ròu, bù yào yú - no meat, no fish).
+• Clearly state "我吃素" (wǒ chīsù - I am vegetarian) or "不要肉,不要鱼" (bù yào ròu, bù yào yú - meat-free, no fish).

 • Buddhist temples often have vegetarian restaurants, which serve as a reliable option.